UBS axes 3,500 jobs in cost-cutting push

-ZURICH Switzerland's biggest bank UBS AG is to axe 3,500 jobs to shave 2 billion Swiss francs (1.5 billion pounds) off annual costs as it joins rival investment banks in reversing the post-crisis hiring binge and preparing for a tough few years.
+ZURICH Switzerland's biggest bank UBS is to axe 3,500 jobs to shave 2 billion Swiss francs off annual costs as it joins rival investment banks in reversing the hiring binge of recent years and prepare for a tough few years.

 UBS said almost half the cuts would be in investment banking.
 It had already said it would cut jobs when it posted weak second quarter profits last month as its underperforming fixed income business weighed.

-Like rival Credit Suisse Group AG, UBS has been grappling with rising regulatory costs and a red-hot Swiss franc, which are eating into profits.
+Like rival Credit Suisse Group AG CSGN.VX, UBS UBSN.VX has been grappling with rising regulatory costs and a red-hot Swiss franc, which are eating into profits.

 "The cost cutting is an admission of defeat.
 UBS overhired after its near-collapse in early 2009, but was unable to win back market share," said Kepler Capital Markets analyst Dirk Becker.